 The Basin is located between two other groundwater basins that are also required to prepare a GSP under SGMA.
 To the northwest of the Basin is the Santa Margarita Groundwater Basin, a medium priority basin being managed under SGMA by the Santa Margarita Groundwater Agency.
 The boundary between these two basins is primarily based on the geology of the region.
-To the Southeast of the Basin is the Pajaro Valley Subbasin, a high priority basin in critical overdraft.
+To the southeast of the Basin is the Pajaro Valley Subbasin, a high priority basin in critical overdraft.
 The Pajaro Valley Subbasin is managed by the Pajaro Valley Water Management Agency (PV Water).
-PV Water predates SGMA and was named specifically in the Act; as such, the boundary between these two basins is primarily jurisdictional.
+The boundary between the Pajaro Valley Subbasin and the Santa Cruz Mid-County Basin is primarily jurisdictional.